xibuka/AhaNewCase/README.md

 ```
 arguments:
   -h, --help            show this help message and exit
-  --toAddr TOADDR       the email address where the notice should be send to.
   --fromAddr FROMADDR   send from email address. must be a gmail account
   --fromAddrPW FROMADDRPW
                         password of the send from email address.